SuperOfficeDocs/superoffice-docs/docs/api/netserver/config/documents.md

 # NetServer Documents element

 This configuration is used to access the SuperOffice documents.
 It is used by NetServer to identify which document archive and temporary directory are used.
-To restricted access to the document archive, specify domain credentials with read- and write access to the archive for NetServer to impersonate.
+To restricted access to the document archive, specify domain credentials with read and write access to the archive for NetServer to impersonate.

 ```XML
 <Documents>